aless80/tantrix/README.md

 alert when quitting wroom. self problem in clientListener quit server more gracefully if channel is already taken?
 Quit game goes back to room?
-I sometimes get "Error in motionCallback. itemids=" Shift with two players: once I shifted one of them before confirming.
+I sometimes get "Error in motionCallback. itemids=". because it catches stipple1/2 Shift with two players: once I shifted one of them before confirming.
 I saw error: "move: You cannot move the tile as it is to this hexagon"

 #BUG